keras-team/tf-keras/CONTRIBUTING.md

 Clone your forked repo to your local machine.
 Go to the cloned directory to install the dependencies into the venv.
-Since `tf-nightly` uses `keras-nightly` as a dependency, we need to uninstall `keras-nightly` so that tests will run against Keras code in the local workspace.
+Since `tf-nightly` uses `keras-nightly` as a dependency, we need to uninstall `keras-nightly` so that tests will run against TF-Keras code in the local workspace.

 ```shell
 git clone https://github.com/YOUR_GITHUB_USERNAME/keras.git